AlexKohanim/News/README.md

 	apiKey=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

-	the rest of the lines don't really matter, but I wouldn't add more "
+	the rest of the lines don't really matter, but I wouldn't add more

+	Also, make sure to install request and requests

+	$ sudo -H pip3 install request
+	$ sudo -H pip3 install requests

 3. use default config ("hacker-news, top")